 2. Paint Heavenly!

-3. Yukimi Shoji Will Complete The Look.
+3. Yukimi Shoji Will Complete the Look.

-Before you get confused with the heavy word, Yukimi Shoji, let me tell you that they are those beautifully carved sliding doors, the essence of Japanese style home decor.
+Before you get confused with the heavy word, Yukimi Shoji, let me tell you that they are those beautifully carved sliding doors, the essence of Japanese style home interior.
 The fun part is you can use several options for these sliding doors and floor-to-ceiling windows.
 For instance, you can use wood, bamboo, glass etc. Bamboo is a better idea as it is perfect for ventilation too.
 Whether you want to separate your living room from the dining or kitchen, you can use them for any purpose.

 There is one more additional point to note.
 While you make windows for your home, you have to make them in the form of floor-to-ceiling ones; since Japanese homes have less space and to extend it and make it look big; they use windows in front of the scenery, commonly called, Shakkei.

-4. No Need To Show Off Expensive Paintings.
+4. No Need to Show Off Expensive Paintings.

 It is not necessary to hang expensive paintings for Japanese interior design since they adhere to simplicity and purity.
 Spare and simple are the words to describe your walls.
 But some of us like wall art too, so for an option, you can use rice paper wallpapers on your walls to make it look attractive.
 Look how simply you created one decor style blending these wallpapers with darker furniture in the coffee area.

-5. Washi Paper For Calming Texture Is A Go.
+5. Washi Paper for Calming Texture Is a Go.

-6. Bring Out Those Handwoven Mats And Macrame.
+6. Bring Out Those Handwoven Mats and Macrame.